 We do this by Crediting the expense account and Debiting the prepayment account.

-So, the full bank payment is recorded on the Debit side of the expense account and the 2 months prepayment is entered on the Credit side of the expense account to reduce the expense.
+The full bank payment is recorded on the Debit side of the expense account.
+Then the 2 months prepayment is entered on the Credit side of the expense account to reduce the expense.

 Then the following year we will record the 2 months prepayment straight away in the expense account.
 We do this by Debiting the Expense account and Crediting the Prepayment account.